 And what about love?
 Now we come to the deepest mystery.
-What most radically re-configures the psyche in liberation is the recognition that Everything Is Unconditional Love.
+What most radically re-configures the psyche in liberation is the recognition of Unconditional Love.
 It is realised that unconditional love cannot be understood by the personal mind and is, like everything else to do with liberation, impersonal.
-In other words, unconditional love has nothing to do with me or you.
+In other words, unconditional love has nothing to do with me or with you.
 Unconditional love simply is.
 It excludes nothing.
 If it did, it would not be unconditional.
 The mind is baffled by this.
 The mind can only live in conditionality, dividing up experience into what it likes and what it dislikes.
 But there is no need for the mind to torture itself with its inevitable failure to love unconditionally, because in liberation it is seen that unconditional love is simply the case, regardless of what you and I might be thinking and feeling.
 Always unconditionally there is love.
 When this is seen, even the most ordinary moment becomes vividly alive.

 In liberation it is seen that the person that we think we are is simply an appearance.
 At our heart and at the heart of everything is undifferentiated Being from which all differences appear.
 There is no self, there is no person.